isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-going-shopping-in-the-60s.md

 of currencies, the marriage of <br>
 foreign tongues <br>
 holding a key to worlds opening on <br>
-worlds …”*[^31]
+worlds …”[^31]

 Those “foreign tongues” would have included French and Russian, among others.
 Mohamed Faruk, the owner of the Dinky-Di shop, recalls: “We deal with Australians, British, Italians and also Russians.
-All sorts, and we speak a little bit of every language, just to convince them to buy”.
+All sorts, and we speak a little bit of every language, just to convince them to buy.”
 To offer a larger diversity of goods in his shop, Faruk would buy items from sailors who passed through Singapore regularly, such as watches, cameras and collectible items, and in turn sell them to his customers.
 He soon became known as a purveyor of Russian goods.[^32]

 The rough-and-tumble flavour that Change Alley acquired was far removed from the modern and sophisticated air of the department stores at Raffles Place.
 The alley could be drab and utilitarian at best on a good day, or noisy, stuffy, hot and sodden with rain on a bad one.
-In an essay on Change Alley, Boey offers readers a specific “scent-memory” of the place: “A musty, fusty, slightly urinous odour, a shade of age and decay fused with a sense of light, sunlight and the salt sea air that permeated the Alley”.[^33]
+In an essay on Change Alley, Boey offers readers a specific “scent-memory” of the place: “A musty, fusty, slightly urinous odour, a shade of age and decay fused with a sense of light, sunlight and the salt sea air that permeated the Alley.”[^33]

 After Change Alley was razed for urban renewal in 1989, some lamented that there was no place like it in Singapore any more.[^34] Yet despite its colour and what urban planners would now call a certain “vibrancy” – or rather, precisely because of it – Change Alley was not the sort of place that an upwardly mobile population would aspire to shop at.
 Instead, their hopeful gaze would turn to Robinson’s, dreaming of the day they could afford to shop there even if there wasn’t a sale.